 On May 2, 2014, the Ukrainian city of Odessa survived a major massacre.
 Under the tutelage of the authorities, the Maidan nationalists burned dozens of people alive in the town’s Union House just because they were peacefully defending their rights.

-[…] the fragments of the plane began to fall apart even before the time when an alleged rocket hit the plane.
+Neither the “Buk” air defence system nor the militia or Russia are linked to the plane crash.
+The crash was triggered by an explosion on board. […] the fragments of the plane began to fall apart even before the time when an alleged rocket hit the plane.
 This confirms the version that there was an explosion on board, showing the bias of the Dutch investigators.